Maurice Shea

 Maurice Bernard Shea (Note: Shea's forename is sometimes spelled Morris.
 CricInfo gives his name as Maurice Bernard Shaw, and the name Maurice is used in contemporary reports in Australian newspapers.)
 (7 June 1869 – 26 July 1946) was an Australian cricketer.
 He played four first-class matches for New South Wales in 1895–96.

-Born at Campbelltown in New South Wales in 1869, all four of Shea's matches for New South Wales came on the side's 1895–96 tour of New Zealand.
+Born at Campbelltown in New South Wales in 1869, all four of Shea's matches for New South Wales came on the team's 1895–96 tour of New Zealand.
 Described as a "right-arm bowler with a free easy delivery", he played club cricket for East Sydney Electorate Cricket Club.

-In 1894–95, Shea was the third leading wicket-taker in the newly formed Sydney Electoral Cricket competition, and played for a Sydney Juniors side against the touring England Test side.
-The Sydney side, which featured 18 players, scored 443 runs against the English in a two-day match.
+In 1894–95, Shea was the third leading wicket-taker in the newly formed Sydney Electoral Cricket competition, and played for a Sydney Juniors team against the touring England Test team.
+The Sydney team, which featured 18 players, scored 443 runs against the English in a two-day match.
 Shea, whose name is transcribed as O'Shea, took the wicket of Jack Brown.
 Described as a "good" bowler, he batted left-handed and was considered a "fair" batsman and "a first-class field".

-Shea played in four of the five matches on the tour of New Zealand, during which New South Wales played each of the Major Associations as well as playing a match against a New Zealand representative side.
+Shea played in four of the five matches on the tour of New Zealand, during which New South Wales played each of the Major Associations as well as playing a match against a New Zealand representative team.
 Described as "one of our best bowlers", he took four wickets, three of them for the cost of six runs against Auckland in the final match of the tour.